xmpuspus/pricing-webapp/README.md

 ### Model

 I only used a low-order machine learning technique for demo purposes.
-The web app's backend can work for more complex models
+The web app's backend can work for more complex models.

 ### Deployment Through Web Application

-I used the most recently released API of of [Streamlit](https://streamlit.io) to deploy the ml model and locally serve the web app.
+I used the most recently released API of [Streamlit](https://streamlit.io) to deploy the ml model and locally serve the web app.

 ### Running the App